Mage Guild Guide

 Elemental Damage Sub-Guild:

 There are six different sub-guilds that each focus on one damage type.
 These guilds exist all over the outerworld and while you can travel to them directly, you can also portal to them from the Mage guild.
 To do that go to the portal room (1 South and 1 East from the main Mage guild training room) and ask the mage about the elemental type you'd like to portal to.
 Aka "ask mage about acid".
 The mage will then open up a portal to the sub-guild for you.
 When you leave the elemental guild you'll end back up in the Mage tower.
-So no using these portals to hop around the outerworld unfortunately.
+So you can't use these portals to hop around the outerworld unfortunately.

 Inner Circle Sub-Guild: